 NEVER USED A CATTERY BEFORE?
 Some top tips and information.

 Encourage your cat/s to go into the cat carrier for a few times before you put them in to travel.
 You may take the door off and use it as a bed so that they associate it with a good experience.
 Check your vaccinations are up to date, don’t leave it until the night before..
 If you haven’t had your cat/s vaccinated before they’ll need 2 lots of vaccinations 3 weeks apart and are ready for the cattery 2 weeks later.
 Pack your vaccination card with other items you wish to bring as we request to see it at each visit.
 Inform us of any special requirements your cat may have eg. Medications, steps, food and of any illnesses they have had which might be relevant.
 Feel free to contact us by email/text/phone regarding any questions you might have.
 We don’t require de-fleeing or de-worming beforehand but many people do this.
 We prefer cats to have been neutered before they come to us especially males.
 If you inform us generally of your cats personality beforehand ie. Shy, outgoing, aggressive to other cats we can offer them a cabin best suited to their character.
-So cats who don’t like other cats can be placed away from other cats.
 Outdoor/confident cats can be offered an end cabin/run with big windows to the outside gardens.
 We get full during the school holidays and we alert people through our website or occasional mailings as to our peak times.
 We have a link to the council school holidays website on ours for those without children.
 The more notice the better for bookings, but you can book last minute if your needs require and were happy to help if we have spaces.
-Please pay 2 weeks prior to your cat's stay by bank transfer or cheque (or cash if you don’t have the other two options) Our bank details are on our website and your booking confirmation.
-You'll receive an automatic reminder.
+Please pay 2 weeks prior to your cat's stay by bank transfer or cash.
+Our bank details are on our website and your booking confirmation.
+You'll receive an automatic reminder 2 weeks and one week prior.

 On the day – what to bring